MZaid101/Build-OpenCV-With-CUDA/README.md

 You can then run the script by executing `./build_cv_mac.sh`.
 This will clone OpenCV and opencv_contrib repositories, create a build directory and use cmake to configure OpenCV and then it will build and install OpenCV.

+If all the requirements are met, this script should be able to configure, build, and install OpenCV with OpenCL support in a conda environment on macOS.
+It's important to make sure that the paths specified in the script for the OpenCV and opencv_contrib repositories, the OpenCL SDK, and the conda environment are all correct, and that you have a working installation of CMake and a C++ compiler.
+Also, it's important to make sure that your Mac supports OpenCL from your GPU vendor and you have the necessary OpenCL SDK installed.
+It's possible that you may encounter errors or issues during the build process, and will have to troubleshoot and fix them.

+It's recommended to run the script in a new terminal so that environment variables are set correctly.
+If you face any issues, you can check the error messages and also look at the CMakeCache.txt file in the build directory to see what options are being passed to CMake.